mizanur-ds/Predicting-Metal-Part-Lifespan/README.md

 ## 📊 Data Description

 The dataset contains several numerical and categorical features related to metal manufacturing processes.
-The main target variable is the **Lifespan (in hours)** of each metal part.
+The main target variable is the **Lifespan** of each metal part.

 ---